Volunteer at DACOR

 CommitteeTask(s)/Role(s)Skills, Experiences and Other Information

-Mentor ProgramMentors needed for the 2023-2024 DACOR-GWU Mentor Program and the DACOR-UDC Mentor Program.
-Apply at https://forms.gle/EPAFfigqwZmv83o68Mentors are DACOR members (both primary and spouse/partner members) with a background in foreign affairs and/or international experience.
-There are four mentoring options: the undergraduate Global Studies Program at the University of the District of Columbia; or one of three graduate programs at George Washington University’s Elliot School of International Affairs -- Asian Studies (AS), Latin American & Hemispheric Studies (LAHS), or International Development Studies (IDS).
-Prospective mentors must complete the application at https://forms.gle/EPAFfigqwZmv83o68 to be considered.
+Mentor ProgramMentors needed for the 2025-2026 DACOR-GWU Mentor Program and the DACOR-UDC Mentor Program.
+Apply at https://forms.gle/284gzQnAKg23ikgz7Mentors are DACOR members (both resident and non-resident, including spouse/partner members) with a background in foreign affairs and/or international experience.
+There are three mentoring options: the undergraduate Global Studies Program at the University of the District of Columbia; or one of two graduate programs at George Washington University’s Elliot School of International Affairs -- Asian Studies (AS) or International Development Studies (IDS).
+Prospective mentors must complete the application at https://forms.gle/284gzQnAKg23ikgz7 to be considered.

 Development &